Quebec: Tertiary sector

 The finance and insurance sector employs more than 168,000 people.
 Of this number, 78,000 are employed by the banking sector, 53,000 by the insurance sector and 20,000 by the securities and investment sector.
 The Bank of Montreal, founded in 1817 in Montreal, was Quebec's first bank but, like many other large banks, its central branch is now in Toronto.
-Several banks remain under Quebecois control, including the National Bank of Canada, the Desjardins Group and the Laurentian Bank.
+Several banks remain based in Quebec National Bank of Canada, the Desjardins Group and the Laurentian Bank.

 The tourism industry is a major sector in Quebec.
 The Ministry of Tourism ensures the development of this industry under the commercial name "Bonjour Québec".
 Quebec is the second most important province for tourism in Canada, receiving 21.5% of tourists' spending (2021).
 The industry provides employment to over 400,000 people.
 These employees work in the more than 29,000 tourism-related businesses in Quebec, most of which are restaurants or hotels.
 70% of tourism-related businesses are located in or close to Montreal or Quebec City.
 It is estimated that, in 2010, Quebec welcomed 25.8 million tourists.
 Of these, 76.1% came from Quebec, 12.2% from the rest of Canada, 7.7% from the United States and 4.1% from other countries.
 Annually, tourists spend more than $6.7 billion in Quebec's tourism industry.